 - Ultimate Frequent Fear Pass ($329.99): Valid for admission every night of the event.
 Ultimate Frequent Fear Pass with Express Pass costs $819.99.

-What follows is general information for the Halloween Horror Nights, strategy, tips, etc. based upon our experiences in previous years.
-We’ll update all of this once HHN 31 starts on September 2, 2022!
-Intrigued by Halloween Horror Nights?
+What follows is general information for the Halloween Horror Nights, strategy, tips, etc. based upon our experiences doing HHN over the years.
 Let’s cover some basic info…

 Halloween Horror Nights Info